code-philia/PhishLLM/README.md

     conda activate myenv
     python -m field_study.test --folder [folder to test, e.g. ./datasets/field_study/2023-08-21/] --date [e.g. 2023-08-21]
 ```
-If you would like to activate results validation for the brand recognition model, add the flag "--validate".
+If you would like to activate results validation for brand recognition model, add the flag "--validate".
-This will improve the phishing report precision but at the same time incur a higher runtime overhead.
+Note that this will improve the phishing report precision but at the same time incur a higher runtime overhead.
 ```bash
     python -m field_study.test --folder [folder to test] --date [e.g. 2023-08-21] --validate
 ```
-- All hyperparameter configurations are stored in param_dict.yaml, e.g. the parameters for GPT, the threshold for OCR, etc.
+- All hyperparameter configurations are stored in param_dict.yaml, e.g. the parameters for GPT, the threshold for OCR etc.
 Please edit the file if you want to play with different combinations of parameters.

+## Updates
+- [🤔2023-08-27] We find supplying the industry sector to the brand recognition model can further improve the brand recognition capabilities, without affecting the robustness.
+- [🛠️2023-08-20] Modify the brand recognition model.

 ## Citation

 ## Contacts
-If you encounter any issues, please raise an issue in this repository, and we will reply soon.
+If you encounter any issues, please raise an issue in this repository, we will reply soon.